National Liberation Front (South Yemen)

+History

 Background

-In the late 50s Egyptian president Gamal Abdel Nasser's Pan-Arabism had spread to the region and threatened Britain and the traditional Emirs of the region's control.
+In the late 1950s, Egyptian president Gamal Abdel Nasser's pan-Arabism had spread to the region and threatened Britain and the traditional Emirs of the region's control.
 In response the British were able to convince the feuding Emirs to merge into the Federation of South Arabia.
-In the federation the Aden Trade Union Congress had a large influence in the new assembly and to prevent it seizing control of the Federation in 1962 the Colony of Aden joined the Federation so that Aden's pro-British assembly members could counter the ATUC's influence.
-The day after Aden joined the Federation Muhammad al-Badr of the Yemenese monarchy was overthrown and civil war ensued between forces backed by Nassar like the National Liberation Front (NLF) and monarchist forces backed by the Saudis and British.
-This conflict spread throughout the region becoming what the British would term as the Aden Emergency which officially began when a state of emergency was declared in the State of Aden.
+In the federation the Aden Trade Union Congress had a large influence in the new assembly and, to prevent it seizing control of the Federation, the Colony of Aden joined the Federation in 1962 so that Aden's pro-British assembly members could counter the ATUC's influence.
+The day after Aden joined the Federation, Muhammad al-Badr of the Yemeni monarchy was overthrown and civil war ensued between Nasser backed Republicans and Royalists backed by the Saudi Arabia and the United Kingdom.
+This conflict spread throughout the region, becoming what the British would term as the Aden Emergency which officially began when a state of emergency was declared in the State of Aden.